SystemsApproach/security/intro.rst

 Schneier's book is targeted at a general audience, addressing security in a broad context (e.g., airports), not just computing systems and networks.
-Nevertheless it provides some useful guidelines that are applicable to system security.
+Nevertheless, it provides some useful guidelines that are applicable to system security.